Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 In this case, the query notation form doesn't just present another way of writing the same thing, but **offers an alternative mental model for approaching the problem**.
 Interestingly enough, such mental model can be useful in many different domains, not just when dealing with collections.

 Fundamentally, all query operators function based on simple mapping rules which decide how they get translated to their equivalent extension methods.
 Nested `from` clauses, in particular, are evaluated by calling a specific overload of `SelectMany(...)` that accepts a collection selector and a result selector.
-For `IEnumerable<T>`, this method is defined in the standard library as follows:
+For `IEnumerable<T>`, this method is defined in the framework as follows:

 ```csharp
 // https://source.dot.net/#System.Linq/System/Linq/SelectMany.cs,bc79a642e00b8681